RG-still.png

 We also spoke to users interested in fitness and nutrition, because we were interested in expanding into these categories one day.
 One of the things that we learned, particularly with regards to fitness, was how helpful video content was for users to form a connection with their instructor.
 Some users reported using YouTube for meditation over Headspace for this reason—the ability to see the instructors’ face and emotions.

-Users also came to meditation apps to solve a specific problem, such as stress and anxiety, or trouble sleeping.
+Users also came to meditation apps to solve a specific problem, such as to provide relief for stress and anxiety, or to help encourage sleep.

 An example of how I organized notes and findings on a particular topic for the mindfulness persona using Mural.
 Each note is colored differently to represent a different interviewee.
 View Liam’s complete worksheet